 What does a monitoring system cost for an independent operator?

 A 10-site light monitoring system typically runs $15,000 to $50,000 in the first year, including hardware, installation, cellular service, and software.
 Full industrial SCADA at a 10-site operation would run several times that.
-Response-layer tools like TinyPumper for contract pumper coordination add a per-user subscription on top.
+TinyPumper, for comparison, is a flat rate per site (hardware one-time, monthly polling fee, unlimited sensors at the location, cellular included) so producers can model the cost site by site rather than pay integrator hours.

 What is the difference between SCADA and a light monitoring system?

 SCADA (supervisory control and data acquisition) adds actuation.
 A full SCADA system can start and stop pumps, open and close valves, and change setpoints remotely.
 A light monitoring system is read-only.
 It tells you what is happening.
 The pumper or the operations team decides what to do.
-For most stripper wells, read-only light monitoring is the right scope.
+On conventional wells where SCADA either never penciled or is no longer worth the maintenance, read-only monitoring plus a phone-first field workflow gets you roughly 99% of the upside without the capex or the IT drag.

 Do I need a monitoring system if I have a pumper visiting daily?